portsip/pbx-user-guide/EN/portsip_pbx_user_guide_v12.4_en.md

 Assume your server IP is 172.217.14.16, you should open this URL: https://172.217.14.16:8887 by your browser.
 Note: Chrome and Firefox is recommended.
 Please do not use IE.

-For HTTPS portal default usage of the self-signed SSL certificate will cause the browser popup SSL certificate security warning.
+For HTTPS portal default usage of the self-signed SSL certificate will cause the browser popups SSL certificate security warning.

 To avoid SSL certificate warning, you will need to purchase a Signed Certificate (which is an authorized certificate issued by trustworthy certificate authority) to replace the self-signed one.
 To do this, please: